CRA vs ISO 27001: The Compliance Gaps Your ISMS Won't Cover

 - Test product security requirements

-- Document for technical file
+- Document for technical file (Annex VII)

 - Maintain evidence for conformity assessment

-ISO 27001 Certification ≠ CRA Compliance
+Does ISO 27001 Certification Cover CRA Compliance?

 Critical understanding: